wesleyhales/wesleyhales.com/blog/2011-02-16-Going-Mobile-With-RichFaces-4-Part-1-Drag-and-Drop.md

 layout: blog
 title: Going Mobile With RichFaces 4 - Part 1&#58; Drag and Drop
 tags: [Java, jquery, JSF, richfaces]
+preview: This post explains a basic prototype I wrote while trying to retrofit RichFaces components for mobile devices.
+previewimage:
 ---

 <p><p><a href="http://www.jboss.org/richfaces/">Richfaces 4</a> just reached Milestone 6 and now would be a great time for the community to step up and check how the components run on mobile platforms.<br />